smaharjan540/MyProject/README.md

-# Rascal-Client
+# My-Project
-Ionic client for Rascal project
+Ionic client for My-project

 Getting started with this project will need the following installed: